 The FHIR project team also maintains a wiki where development processes, methodology and design decisions are documented.
 Implementers and others can also contribute to the wiki to provide additional guidance and supplemental information not found in the specification.
 Note that wiki content is not authoritative and is not relevant for determining conformance to the FHIR specification.
 As well, some wiki content may not be up to date with the most recent version of the FHIR specification.

 A wiki page exists for each page in the FHIR specification.
-These pages will generally be used to capture background rationale, decision points and other information not relevent to implementers.
+These pages will generally be used to capture background rationale, decision points and other information not relevant to implementers.
 Additional pages defined include FHIR methodology, use of the FHIR design tools, etc. To explore the FHIR wiki, you can start at the root page

 Formal Change requests